 With that, the curtain seemingly fell on the CMH.
 A project that saw much promise but ultimately proved to be a false dawn for Motorsport in Singapore.
 Despite this, Changi East did see some motorsport action in the form of the Changi Karting Circuit, which opened in 2013, on a short term lease, closing in 2014.

 In April 2014, nearly a year after the announcement that the CMH would be scrapped, the site was found to be left virtually untouched.
 The Straits Times saw the site still littered with Piles, with SGChangi having yet to remove the piles.
-Later, it was found that the complete extraction of the installed piles was not feasible, as engineers evaluated and realised that the removal of the piles could lead to the weakening of nearby sea walls.
-An alternate plan was devised to cut the pillars at a shallow depth beneath the ground.

 In late October 2014, the SSC, rebranded as Sport Singapore, announced that it had returned the site to the Singapore Land Authority (SLA) earlier in the month and returned the remainder of the 40 million SGChangi had paid for the land to the consortium.
 SGChangi repaid its debt to CSC Holdings in the same month.